Fête du Citron

-The festival celebrates the annual production of specialty lemons and other citrus fruit in Menton.
-All the floats and sculptures present at the carnival are created from lemons and oranges.

-The celebration takes place every year in mid-February.
-It has been recognised by the Ministry of Culture of France and entered in the inventory of intangible cultural heritage in 2019.
+The festival, held every year in mid-February, celebrates the annual production of specialty lemons and other citrus fruit in Menton.
+All of the floats and sculptures present at the carnival are created from lemons and oranges.
+Fête du Citron has been recognised by the Ministry of Culture of France, and it was entered in the inventory of intangible cultural heritage in 2019.

 History

 In 1875, hoteliers proposed to the municipality to create a carnival parade to enliven the city in winter.
 As early as 1876, the event attracted locals and wealthy winter visitors alike.
 At the time, it was fashionable for the wealthy to come and spend the winter months in the mild climate of the French Riviera.
 Kings, princes, and artists flocked to palaces in the city or had villas built there.

 The 1882 edition of the carnival was notably attended by Queen Victoria of the United Kingdom and it culminated with a fireworks display over Garavan Bay.

 The Carnival of Menton bears some similarities to its cousin from neighbouring Nice: a parade of large heads, confetti streams, flower battles, Mardi Gras celebration, and finally, the burning in effigy of the "Majesty of the Carnival".
 The feasts which surround the celebration mark the period before Lent.